Error

-Error: [ALREADYEXISTS]
+[ALREADYEXISTS]

-This error indicates that your IMAP server is not RFC-compliant and is getting confused about folder names because of "silent" renaming.
+This error indicates that your IMAP server is not RFC-compliant and gets confused about folder names because of "silent" renaming.
 It can also mean that a user disabled IMAP access to a folder at the Destination.
 This error message can come with different error messages ("mailbox" in IMAP terminology actually means "folder"):

 - "Duplicate folder name"